Biloxi Lighthouse & Visitor Center

-Throughout the 90-year light keeper history, female keepers maintained the light for 74 of those years, thus earning the distinction of having been maintained by female keepers for more years than any other lighthouse in the United States.
+Throughout the 90-year light keeper history, female keepers maintained the light for 74 of those years thus earning the distinction of having been maintained by female keepers for more years than any other lighthouse in the United States.
 The role of lighthouse keeper ended in 1939 when the light was automated.
-In 1941 the City of Biloxi acquired the keeper’s dwelling, which had been rebuilt 1880s.
-The dwelling was used by the Chamber of Commerce until it was destroyed by Hurricane Camille in 1969.
+In 1941, the city of Biloxi acquired the Keeper’s Dwelling, which was used by the Chamber of Commerce until it was destroyed by Hurricane Camille in 1969.

 Bailey, Robert J. "Biloxi Lighthouse."
 National Park Service - National Register of Historic Places Nomination Form.
 October 3, 1973. https://npgallery.nps.gov/GetAsset/218739ec-29fc-43a1-9b41-50b9fe94e8d4.

 "Biloxi Lighthouse."
 City of Biloxi.
 Accessed February 4, 2021. https://biloxi.ms.us/visitor-info/museums/lighthouse.

 "Biloxi Lighthouse."
 The Historical Marker Database.
 Accessed February 4, 2021. https://www.hmdb.org/m.asp?m=102221.

 "Biloxi Lighthouse."
 Lighthouse Friends.
 Accessed June 4th 2014. http://www.lighthousefriends.com/light.asp?ID=543